July 20 – Singapore reopening plans delayed due to COVID-19 cluster

 Why Visit Singapore?

 The island nation has 44 Michelin-starred restaurants and flavors from all over the world.
 Visitors will commonly find dishes from China, Malaysia, and India among the local hawkers.

 Then there are the many festivals, which also give visitors an opportunity to try different cuisines.
 In particular, there is the Singapore Food Festival and the Singapore Cocktail Festival for gourmets from around the world.

 Travelers can also enjoy the art scene by visiting the many galleries as well as museums and enjoy many cultural events.

-There are also green spaces, great beaches, and a fantastic Universal Studios theme park.
+On top of that, there are green spaces, great beaches, and a fantastic Universal Studios theme park.
 All of it is easily accessible via public transport, and everything’s safe and very clean.